4neesh/DevBlog/src/posts/013_DependencyInjection.md

 Dependency injection is a technique used to decouple classes that depend upon each other.
 Class dependency arises when once class uses the functionality (method) of another class 'as a service'.
 <br>Classes are deemed to have a <i>hard dependency</i> if their invocation creates a 'new' instance of another class.
 Dependency injection falls under the broader design of 'inversion of control'.
 Inversion of control enforces the fifth principle of SOLID whereby a client's implementation is transferred from the class itself to a framework.
 In the example below, the client, <code>Student</code> has a hard dependency on the <code>SchoolService</code>.
-The SchoolService is used to return a List of classes the student would have from the learn() method.
+The SchoolService is used to return a List of classes the student would have within the learn() method.
 </p>

 ```java{numberLines:true}